RediSearch/RediSearch/docs/Highlight.md

 # Highlighting API

-The highlighting API allows you to have only the relvant (matching) portions of document matches returned.
-This allows users to quickly see how a document relates to their query.
+The highlighting API allows you to have only the  relevant portions of document matching a search query returned as a result.
+This allows users to quickly see how a document relates to their query, with the search terms highlighted, usually in bold letters.

+RediSearch implements high performance highlighting an summarization algorithms, with the following API:

 ### Command Syntax